 #1 Too many items

-Does your menu have too many items which makes your website look cluttered?
+Does your menu have too many items which make your website look cluttered?
 If yes, you definitely need to do something about it.

-Too many items in the navigation menu can not only confuse the users, but it can also make it difficult for them to find their desired information.
+Too many items in the navigation menu can not only confuse the users but can also make it difficult for them to find their desired information.

 It may be irrelevant to show your users a dozen of links above the fold when all they want is to view your main services or expertise and contact you to resolve their problem.